MajorDP/Ecommerce/README.md

 ## ✨ Latest Changes

+- **User-Based Personalization Features**

+  - User's preferences based on category are not updated in database upon placing an order
+  - Users can now see a "For You" section when browsing products catered to their latest preferences in category (from opening/ordering products with said categories)

 - **Minor fixes throughout the app**

   - Fixed product price calculation to include discount, quantity, and shipping fee